george-shilovsky/quickforge-docs/docs/SmartConeTrace/quick-start.md

 ## 3. Handle the Result

-1. In the Event Graph, right-click the component and choose **"Assign On Cone Trace Result"**.
+1. In the Event Graph, right-click the component and choose **"Add On Cone Trace Result"**.
 2. Use the result pin to get hit actors, check if anything was hit, etc.

 ![Event node and handling logic in Blueprint](images/quick-start_SCREENSHOT_3.png)